 - Number of family members in the household

 - Number of family members enrolled in post-secondary schools at least half time

 - Untaxed income

-- Student’s federal income tax return transcript from the prior year
+- Signed copy of student’s federal income tax return from the prior year

-- Parents’ federal income tax return transcript from prior year (for dependent students)
+- Signed copy of parents’ federal income tax return from prior year (for dependent students)

-- Spouse’s income tax return transcript for prior year (for married independent students)
+- Signed copy of spouse’s income tax return for prior year (for married independent students)

 - Verification Document

 Upon receipt of the verification documents, the school will compare the information on the submitted documents with that on the FAFSA.
 If discrepancies are revealed, the school will make the corrections, which could result in a change in aid eligibility.
 The school will notify the student in writing of any changes in eligibility due to verification within one week of completing the verification process.

 The school will cease processing federal student aid for students who fail to submit the required verification documents before the deadline.